Achievable logoAchievable logo

 Slow glycolysis

-• Pyruvate is transported to the mitochondria for further oxidation via the Krebs cycle.
+• Pyruvate is transported into the mitochondria for further oxidation via the Krebs cycle.

 • Supports moderate-intensity activities lasting several minutes.